 Could their intolerance be because deep inside they see the truth and try to deny it by lashing out at the Christians?

 This is meant as a wake-up call to those that think we must kowtow to those that oppose us because of our faith and believes.
-There is approximately ninety battle fought in the Old Testament.
+There is approximately ninety battles fought in the Old Testament.
 At their core: what is right in the eyes of God.
 In the twentieth century, the United States of America tried to stay out of both World Wars due to Christian believes to a degree, but then entered these conflicts for the same believes.
 The most pronounced was the second war, when Nazism resulted in the death of millions, mainly Jews.
 For the protection of lives, it become necessary to take lives.
 Both German and Japan did horrendous acts to those that they captured and or imprisoned.

 Does this mean we do not love out enemies?
 No, just the opposite.
 When the war ended this nation through our believes not only in the constitution, but also in the Bible went to both Germany and Japan and helped these former enemies rebuild their nations and now they are allies.

 True love for the “enemies” of Christianity comes in the form of tolerance.
 We tolerate their desires to worship other religions or no religion.
 We tolerate the choices to live in sin.
-All human live is sacred and is loved by all that truly follow the teaching of Jesus Christ.
+All human life is sacred and is loved by all that truly follow the teaching of Jesus Christ.

 This does not mean that we should allow them to attack us be it with physical violence or impose laws upon our faith that diminish and subdue our faith.
 All humans are corrupt beings.
 We all sin.
 No one is perfect or better than anyone else is.
 The teaching of Christ though give us a way to change this.
 It allows us to love our neighbor and our enemy.
 It allows us to tolerate their choices even though bad.
 Are we perfect?
 No. Have we made mistakes?
 Yes.